Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 <br>
 <pre class="cblock">
 M569.7 P40.0 C"out1"    ; driver 0 on board 40 uses port out1 on board 40 to control the brake
-M569.7 P0.2 C"out9" S20 ; driver 2 on mainboard uses port out9 to control the brake
+M569.7 P0.2 C"out9" S20 ; driver 2 on mainboard uses port out9 to control the brake, with 20ms delay
 </pre>

 ### Notes